deliqfinance/Deliq-Protocol-EVM-/README.md

 ## Documentation
 ***
-THe documentation of Deliq protocol V1.0 can be found at the following [Deliq V1 documentation](https://deliqfinance.com/developers/) link.At the documentation you can learn more about the protocol , contract interfaces , integration guides and gitbook.
+The developer documentation of Deliq protocol V1.0 can be found at the following [Deliq V1 documentation](https://deliqfinance.gitbook.io/deliq-finance/) link.At the documentation you can learn more about the protocol , contract interfaces , integration guides and gitbook.

 A more detailed explaination of the protocol can be found here [whitepaper](https://deliqfinance.gitbook.io/deliq-finance/).